 Key questions for consideration by the State for security include:

-Do advanced nuclear facilities pose any significant physical security risks for the State, and if so, how can they be managed?
+Do changes to the physical security requirements for advanced reactors change the role of the State in security or emergency response, and if so, should the State participate in or provide feedback to the NRC on-going rulemaking process?

-Do recent cyber security events in other sectors highlight a need to assess potential cyber security risks for advanced nuclear facilities?
+How can the State coordinate effective implementation of physical security plans and emergency planning response between new nuclear reactors, communities, state level organizations, and federal organizations?

 Siting Challenges and Opportunities

-Advanced nuclear technologies possess characteristics that have the potential to serve as grid connected facilities or industrial co-location facilities.
+Advanced nuclear technologies possess characteristics that have the potential to serve as grid connected facilities, industrial co-location facilities, or remote locations.
 Ideally, with the inherent safety design features, advanced designs may allow for units to utilize existing power infrastructure and provide local communities with economic opportunities.

-The NRC requires reactor sites to be at least 20 miles away from population centers.69 In 2023, the NRC proposed guidance to expand potentially available sites for advanced nuclear plants by relying on technology-inclusive, radiation exposure risk-informed, and performance-based metrics when
+NRC approval of a new reactor site requires consideration of factors including reactor size, reactor design, surrounding populations, and other physical site characteristics.
+Historically, the NRC has provided guidance that reactors are sited at least 20 miles away from population centers with at least 500 people per square mile.69 In 2023, the NRC proposed guidance to expand potentially available sites for advanced nuclear plants by relying on technology-inclusive, radiation exposure risk-informed, and performance-based metrics when

 determining siting of advanced reactors, including both light-water SMR and non-LWR technologies.70